puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### Description
   Configures the change password URL (HTTP and HTTPS schemes only).

 Password protection service will send users to this URL to change their password after seeing a warning in the browser.
-In order for Microsoft Edge to correctly capture the new password fingerprint on your change password page, make sure it follows the guidelines on https://docs.microsoft.com/Placeholder10.

 If you enable this policy, then password protection service sends users to this URL to change their password.